-9.1.1 .tt2 and .customtt.tt2 files
+11.1.1 .tt2 and .customtt.tt2 files

 These files are the main template files that will be used to generate the final configuration file for the running service.
 They contain all the configuration options needed for a running sip:provider CE system.
-The configuration framework will combine these files with the values provided by config.yml and constants.yml to generate the appropriate configuration file.
+The configuration framework will combine these files with the values provided by config.yml, constants.yml and network.yml to generate the appropriate configuration file.

-Example: In the installation chapter we've changed the parameter networking $\rightarrow$ eaddress from the default 127.0.0.1 to our public IP address 1.2.3.4.
+Example: In the installation chapter we've changed the public interface from lo to eth0.
 This parameter will for example change kamailio's listen address, when the configuration file is generated.
-A quick look to the template file under /etc/ngcp-config/templates/etc/kamailio/lb/kamailio.cfg.tt2 will show a line like this:

-listen=udp:[% networking.eaddress %]:[% kamailio.lb.port %]
+A quick look to the template file under /etc/ngcp-config/templates/etc/kama will show a line like this: listen=udp:[% ip %]:[% kamailio.lb.port %]

-After applying the changes with the ngcpcfg apply command, a new configuration file will be created under /etc/kamailio/ka-mailio.cfg with the proper values taken from the main configuration file:
+After applying the changes with the ngcpcfg apply command, a new configuration file will be created under /etc/kamailio/ka-mailio.cfg with the proper values taken from the main configuration files (in this case network.yml):